ipipeline/global-gh-actions-pr-description-linter/README.md

 ### Placeholders for additional details
 `{{!!DETAILS GO HERE!!}}`

-This is a placeholder to prompt authors/reviewers to complete a given section of the PR Body.
+This is a placeholder to prompt authors/reviewers to complete a given section of the PR Description.
 The GitHub action will fail until no further placeholders are found.

 ### Checkboxes for sign off
 `- [] **Author(s):**`